MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

         }, TaskScheduler.Default);
     ```

-1. Paste the code into the App.cs file, replacing the "Paste code here" comment on line 72.
+1. Paste the code into the App.cs file, replacing the "Paste code here" comment on line 71 (or close by).

     ![__________________________________](../../../media/mesh-201/095-pasted-code.png)